 Dr. Rajagopal is listed with biography in various international directories including Who’s Who in the World and Outstanding Intellectual of the 21st Century since 2008.
 He has wide specialization on the marketing related topics that include competitor analysis, marketing strategy, consumer behavior, selling systems, international marketing, services marketing, and new product development.
 He teaches in undergraduate, graduate, doctoral programs, and executive MBA programs.
 Dr. Rajagopal holds graduate and doctoral degrees in Economics and Marketing respectively from Ravishankar University in India.
-He has to his credit 35 books on marketing and rural development themes and over 400 research contributions that include published research papers in national and international refereed journals.
-He has imparted training to senior executives and has conducted 56 management development programs.
-His research contributions have been recognized by the Government of Mexico and he has been awarded the status of National Researcher (SNI-level II) since 2004.
+He has to his credit 50 books on marketing and management and over 400 research contributions that include published research papers in national and international refereed journals.
+He has imparted training to senior executives and has conducted 60 management development programs.
+His research contributions have been recognized by the Government of Mexico and he has been awarded the highest status of National Researcher (SNI-level III).

 Foreword by Jack McCann, Dean, Lincoln Memorial Univeristy, Harrogate, TN 37752